obervinov/users-package/README.md

   }
 )

-# create an instance of the class with rate limits
+# create the Users instance of the class with rate limits
 users = Users(vault=vault_client)

 # use the main entrypoint